|

 pestilence and disease.

-Love brings Pleasure & Happiness
+Love brings Pleasure and Happiness

 In this way, and through what is just, temperate and have good purposes, Love, who is the only power capable of bringing happiness to the world, exerts his wide influence, providing peace and friendship among men and women, and agreement between mankind and the gods.
 And yet, it has been remarked, mortals fail to perceive the power of Love.
 For, some have asked, where are the many temples in honour of this sweet god, the most friendly to mankind?
 Only following the leadership of Love, some